 Join the Ciclovia Sundays

-Speaking of bikes, one of the most fun things to do in Bogota on Sundays is joining the Ciclovia.
+Speaking of bikes, one of the most fun things to do on Sundays is joining the Ciclovia.
 That’s when more than 100 km of roads are closed to traffic, and the locals get to use them to bike, skate, rollerblade, run and even walk the dogs.
 You can rent a bike to join in the fun.
 And if you get hungry you can stop at the many stalls that pop up at the side of the street.

 Admire all the street art